 Today, Sebastian and Johnny feel blessed to have a healthy and happy seven-week-old baby boy named Vaughn Everett Barleben-Lee and one eight-year-old puppy named Joey complete their immediate family.

 Their path to fatherhood actually began three years ago and launched them on an emotionally taxing and expensive journey through intense, complicated discussions focused on finding the right egg donor and then getting paired with a surrogate.
-They didn’t realize that what they would also had to cope with was multiple failed attempts at getting pregnant, multiple donors and two different surrogates.
+They didn’t realize that what they would also have to cope with were multiple failed attempts at getting pregnant, multiple donors and two different surrogates.
 “Our experience, though not unique, was particularly challenging because we had to go through three different egg donors and two different surrogates, and we tried four times before we were finally able to get pregnant and have our son.”

 Follow @Johnny, @vaughnblee, & @Sebastian

 1. How did you meet?

 We met in 2007 through mutual friends at Roxy nightclub, which is an epic club in NYC that is no longer in existence, unfortunately.
 “I was a one night stand!”
 Sebastian says laughingly.
 “Johnny had just broken up with an ex and I guess I was his rebound that night.”
 “Yes, it’s true,” says Johnny, and a few months later I happened to bump into Sebastian again and realized how much I liked him and how premature I had been.
 So I had to grovel and work very hard for Sebastian’s forgiveness.”

 Part of the reason why we connected was because of our mutual interest in becoming parents.
 We were both very committed to the idea and found out that we had a lot of the same values.